Monsters, Inc.

 Profanity

-There are a few instances of very mild language, such as 'd*mn' and 'h*ll', used sparingly and not in an aggressive way.
+There are a couple of very mild exclamations, such as 'd*mn' and 'h*ll', used in moments of surprise or frustration.
+These are infrequent and not used aggressively.

 Alcohol, Drugs & Smoking